General Information |

 The surviving papers of Peter Maurin, including manuscripts and scattered correspondence, form another part of the collection.
 Other past and present members of the movement whose papers are held include John Baranski, Charles Butterworth, Frank Cordaro, Thomas Cornell, Dorothy and William Gauchat, Gerald Griffin, Ammon Hennacy, Michael Kirwan, Nina Polcyn Moore, Deane Mowrer, Tina Sipula, Brian Terrell, Jacques Travers, and Stanley Vishnewski.
 In addition to the New York CW, Catholic Worker communities in Alderson, West Virginia; Bloomington, Illinois; Chicago, Illinois; Des Moines, Iowa; Houston, Texas; Los Angeles, California; Milwaukee, Wisconsin; St. Louis, Missouri; Syracuse, New York; and Washington, DC, have made substantial donations of archival material.
 Most of the other CW communities in existence at present send their newsletters and other publications to the Archives, and information is available on many of the former houses as well.

 Growing collections of photographs and sound and video recordings have become the most heavily used materials in the Catholic Worker Archives.
 The department holds approximately 300 audio recordings of oral history interviews with CW volunteers and others associated with the movement (transcripts exist for most interviews), and more than 400 audio recordings of discussions, talks, and radio and television programs.
 Speakers include Frank Cordaro, Dorothy Day, Eileen Egan, Michael Harrington, and Ammon Hennacy.
 These recordings are cataloged in Marqcat.
 There are approximately 100 video recordings of talks, television programs, and peace demonstrations at the headquarters of the Strategic Air Command near Omaha, Nebraska.
-Two videos featuring Dorothy Day are online.
+One video featuring Dorothy Day is online.

 Marquette provides public access through on-site research with original materials, research conducted by staff for some restricted materials, sale of copies, and interlibrary loan.
 For optimum service, patrons are invited to consult with the archivist before their first use of Marquette materials and thereafter as needed.
 All original items must be used in the department's reading room whereas most microfilm and many publications and recordings may be borrowed through interlibrary loan.
 To insure the immediate availability of materials and audiovisual equipment, appointments are advised for all on-site research.
 Restricted materials are subject to special regulations and are not available through interlibrary loan.